-- Power raking – de-thatching the lawn to remove all the dead grass for the growth of fresh new grass.
+- Power raking – de-thatching to remove all the dead grass for the growth of fresh new grass.

 - Mowing – Cut shorter to allow for the next stage of top dressing.

-- Top dressing – applying approximately 1/4 inch of compost, high nutrient soil or sand over the entire lawn, raking it down for the roots to benefit from.
-Compost or soil help to enhance the nutrients for the grass whereas sand will help to add drainage to the soil (especially good for heavy clay lawns).
+- Top dressing – applying approximately 1/4 inch of compost, high nutrient soil or sand over the entire turf area, raking it down for the roots to benefit from.
+Compost or top soil help to enhance the nutrients for the grass whereas sand will help to add drainage to the soil (especially good for heavy clay areas).

 **Before Power-raking and aerating always make sure to mark out any irrigation heads and lines, so you can avoid damaging them in the process.